softwaremill/scalatimes/README.md

 Novigate to `http://localhost:3000/` in your browser.

 You should have the latest issue on index page, and archive (last 100 issues) on `http://localhost:3000/archive` page.

+### Live deployment
+The production deployment exposed on https://scalatimes.com is automatically deployed from the `master` branch.

 ### Disk cache